Henri de Vicq, Lord of Meuleveldt: Family

 He was the youngest son of Henri III de Vicq and Maria Uphooghe, lady of Meuleveldt.
 His father belonged to a noble family of Flanders, and was a scholar known for his historic writings and opposition against the Calvinists.
 He was succeeded by his son Philippe-Albert; the House of Vicq, Barons of Cumptich, still exists in the 21st century.

-The family sesided in the 18th Century in Groenhof Castle, Londerzeel.
+The family resided in the 18th century in Groenhof Castle, Londerzeel.